sateffen/nodgine/docs/faq.md

 get passed through every middleware, that you've configured, and afterwards passed to the controller.

-Because a middleware gets called by every request, it should be just a small piece of logic.
+Because a middleware gets called for every request, it should be just a small piece of code.
 Some examples for middleware are body-parsers, cookie-parsers, authentication filters, and so on.